FryggFR/WriteUp/README.md

 *Not all write up is here.*

-Keep in mind i'm not a pro, i'm just a noob who want to learn like you. ;)
+Keep in mind i'm not a pro, i'm just a curious person who want to learn and improve. ;)

 *Note : All flag are hidden*